HMS-Core/hms-scene-DDGI-demo/README.md

 1. Development environment
    - Visual Studio 2019 or later
    - Vulkan SDK 1.2.176.1 or later
-   - CMake 3.16 or later
+   - Cmake 3.16 or later
    - Python 3.6.0 or later
 2. Perform CMake compilation in the directory where the **CmakeLists.txt** file of the project is located, open the **ddgi-sample.sln** file generated after compilation(usually in the **build** folder), right-click **DDGIExample**, and choose **Set StartUp Projects** from the shortcut menu.